srcML/srcML/BUILD.md

 Out-of-source builds (builds outside the source directory) are required, and in-source builds are not supported.

-For full configuration, use a presets for your platform: ci-ubuntu, ci-rpm, macOS, and ci-msvc.
+For full configuration, use a presets for your platform: ci-ubuntu, ci-rpm, ci-macos, and ci-msvc.

 ## Unix